 I want to receive waiver services, how do I get started?

-- Contact your local Bureau of Developmental Disabilities Services (BDDS) office to request an application packet.
+- You can contact your local Bureau of Developmental Disabilities Services (BDDS) office to request an application packet.

 - Complete and return the packet and all documents requested to your local BDDS office: